 Degree of Doctor of Medicine

 The competition for the limited number of places is very keen.
-For the approximately 64 places available every year, there are about 900 applications from all over Canada, and other countries; however, the policy of the medical school is to give Newfoundland and Labrador student's priority.
-Based on the number of applicants in this pool (about 200 per year) and the number of places reserved (about 44 plus 2 places for aboriginal applicants), a bona fide Newfoundland and Labrador resident stands about one chance in five of being admitted.
+For the approximately 80 places available every year, there are about 700 applications from all over Canada and other countries; however, the policy of the medical school is to give Newfoundland and Labrador students priority.
+Based on the number of applicants in this pool (about 200 per year) and the number of places reserved (about 58 plus two places for Aboriginal applicants), a bona fide Newfoundland and Labrador resident stands about one chance in five of being admitted.

-Information pertaining to taking the MCAT may be obtained from the Faculty of Medicine's Admissions Office or website at: www.aamc.org/students/mcat
+- Information pertaining to taking the MCAT may be obtained from the Faculty of Medicine's Admissions Office or the official MCAT website.

-All applicants for admissions to medical school are screened by an admissions committee which considers academic performance, scores on the Medical College Admission Test (MCAT), referee reports, interview reports, extra-curricular activities (including volunteer work) and any other relevant information.
+All applicants for admission to medical school are screened by an admissions committee which considers academic performance, scores on the MCAT, referee reports, interview reports, extra-curricular activities (including volunteer work) and any other relevant information.